Exhibit Details

 After a year of “construction”, the HSRAA Virtual Museum launches with approximately 2,000 artifacts.

-Octoraro 22 Hosts Its Sixth Conclave at Camp Horseshoe
+Octoraro 22 Hosts Its Sixth Conclave

 The 2009 Section NE-6B Conclave was hosted by Octoraro 22 at Camp Horseshoe on June 12 – 14, 2009.
 The theme was “Test the Bow, Accept the Arrow”.